 What is the International Foundation Year in Medicine?

-The NCUK International Foundation Year (IFY) in Medicine is a one-year qualification specifically designed to prepare you for first year entry to a 5-year Medical degree at St. George’s University in Grenada.
+The NCUK International Foundation Year (IFY) in Medicine is a one-year qualification specifically designed to help you gain entry to a Medicine-related degree course at either:

 As well as academic knowledge specific to Medicine, the NCUK International Foundation Year will give you specialist English language study and cultural skills that are an essential part of your degree course.
 This unique combination will help you to pursue a successful career in Medicine.

 What will I study on the IFY in Medicine?

 Similar to A-Levels, you study three academic modules designed to prepare you for the study of Medicine at undergraduate degree level.
 You may also need to study one of our English for Academic Purposes modules.

 Students pursuing a Doctor of Medicine degree at St. George’s University will also take an additional module in Anatomy and Physiology, written by SGU.

 All NCUK International Foundation Year (IFY) English modules provide essential preparation for university study: